 Treasurers Report and Accounts for the Year Ended 30th November 2022

 Sandra presented and explained the Accounts.
 The full accounts pack will be available [on the Website/from Jennie Kreser on request] and Sandra was also happy to answer any questions either sent to her by email or via Jennie.
-Thanks were extended to Harris & Trotter LLP for the preparation of the Accounts.
+Thanks were extended to Harris & Trotter LLP for their independent examination of the Accounts.
 They were also re-appointed as Independent Examiners of the Accounts

 The Report and Accounts were adopted.